★ ★ ★ ★ ★

 Yes, they both run.
 But come on.

 Songleaders are athletes.
-Our sport has its own name, its own world championships.
-Time to learn it.
+Our sport has its own name, its own world championships — and we're proud of both.

 You See the Sideline.